Father, Son Accused Of Running Miami-Dade Boat Theft Ring

 In September 2018, surveillance video at a home in the 11000 block of SW 38th Terrace captured two men trying to steal a boat from the backyard.
 The homeowner hit the alarm and them drove off.
 Arriving officers spotted a Nissan Sentra fleeing the residence and stopped it.
 Inside were Baez-Cartalla and Torres.

-A canvas of the area turned up a Ford F250, which had been stolen a month earlier from a man in Hialeah.
+A canvas of the area turned up a Ford F-250, which had been stolen a month earlier from a man in Hialeah.

 Using the surveillance video and cell phone tower records, investigators said they were able to identify and arrest seven members of the operation.